A penalty-free quantum algorithm to find energy eigenstates: Error analysis in stochastic sampling

-As stochastic sampling approximates ITE, we analyze the error introduced in this process.
-Specifically, we consider three sources: the error of the evolution operator, the error of the evolved state, and the deviation in success rate compared with the exact ITE.
+As the stochastic sampling approach is an approximation to ITE, it is necessary to analyze the error introduced in this step.
+Specifically, we consider three sources: the error in the imaginary time evolution, the error in the time-evolved state, and the deviation in the estimating the overall success rate as compared with that based on the exact ITE.

 Here, $\Vert \cdot \Vert_1, \Vert \cdot \Vert_\infty$ are trace norm and spectral norm.

 \begin{lemma} (a general version of lemma.1 in \cite{ye2025quantum}) Let $A, B, C$ be matrices such that $\|A\|_1 = a$, and $\|B\|_\infty\leq b , \|C\|_\infty \leq c $, where a,b,c are non-negative constants.
 Then: